 Where can I go to get my pet microchipped?

-How do I register a pet on Petlog?
+How do I register my pet’s microchip?

-Why are there costs for making amendments on the Petlog database?
+Why are there costs for making amendments?

 My dog is microchipped, does he/she need to wear a collar tag?

 The Control of Dogs Order 1992 states that dogs in public places must wear a collar or tag with the name and address of the owner on the collar itself or on a tag.
 However, there are certain exceptions.
 Dogs that are working or on official duties for the Armed Forces etc, packs of hounds and registered Guide Dogs are exempt.